 end

 Got any tips ?
-Share with us the way you use include and extend!
+Share with us the way you use include

 Chris point out another great article about include and exclude that is even more easier to understand for C#/Java programmer, thanks Chris!